JinYSun/D-GCAN/README.md

     dataset_train='../dataset/data_train.txt')
 ```

-If you want to make the prediction of druglikeness of unknown molecule, we provide the trained model to rapidly generation predictions
+If you want to make the prediction of druglikeness of unknown molecule, it can be made as follow

 ```
 import predict